Tibbitts, Felisa L. (ft2442)Skip to content Skip to main navigation

 D.Phil Otto-von-Guericke-Universitat Magdeburg

-My research interests are in human rights, (global) democratic citizenship and peace education; education in post-conflict and transitional societies; curriculum development and reform; critical pedagogy; and social change theory.
+My research interests are in human rights, (global) democratic citizenship and peace education; curriculum policy and reform; critical pedagogy; human rights and higher education transformation.

-My current projects are in global citizenship education and teacher preparation, political contexts and grassroots human rights education strategies; human rights education in secondary schools; and the infusion of human rights education within the training of professionals.
+My current projects are in global citizenship education and teacher preparation, youth activists and school experiences; and the infusion of human rights within higher education and the training of professionals.

 Felisa Tibbitts is a Lecturer in the Comparative and International Education Program at Teachers College, Columbia University.
 Her research interests include human rights education, global citizenship education & peace education in schools and higher education; curriculum policy & reform; critical pedagogy; and education and social movements.
 She was a Fulbright Fellow at Lund University, Sweden (Fall 2014) and a Human Rights Fellow at the Kennedy School of Government, Harvard University (2011-2013).